-All sulphur recommendations are given as SO_3 and not S; conversion tables (metric-imperial, oxide-element) are given on page 35.
+All sulphur recommendations are given as SO3 and not S; conversion tables (metric-imperial, oxide-element) are given on page 33.

-• In drought conditions SO3 uptake will be limited.
-Application rates should be reduced or delayed accordingly a.
-For grass-clover swards see page 17.
+In drought conditions SO_3 uptake will be limited.
+Application rates should be reduced or delayed accordingly.

 Nitrogen recommendations

 The nitrogen requirements for grassland can be calculated in four simple steps: